allennrbc/Software-Tools-Spring-2024/README.md

 This practice is insidious because it subjects workers to dynamic schedules which confounds a worker’s ability to manage caring for family or scheduling a second job.

 Think tanks and State legislatures offer ideas that could be expanded to the federal level.
-Case in point is the  report “Still falling short on hours and pay.
-Part-time work becoming [the] new normal” from the Economic Policy Institute by Lonnie Gold published on December 5, 2016. https://www.epi.org/publication/still-falling-short-on-hours-and-pay-part-time-work-becoming-new-normal/
+Case in point is [the report](https://www.epi.org/publication/still-falling-short-on-hours-and-pay-part-time-work-becoming-new-normal/) “Still falling short on hours and pay.
+Part-time work becoming [the] new normal” from the Economic Policy Institute by Lonnie Gold published on December 5, 2016.

 ## Policy Recommendation
 Our recommendation is to adopt the San Jose, CA 2017 policy because it has a proven track record and would be consistent with a future update to federal tax code reversing rules regarding exclusion of part-timers from many types of benefits, which currently make it attractive for employers to hire more part-time than full-time employees if benefits are increasing in cost more than wage compensation.

-(see Lambert, Fugiel, and Henly 2014; https://cpb-us-w2.wpmucdn.com/voices.uchicago.edu/dist/5/1068/files/2018/05/managingprecariousworkschedules_11.11.2015-qmnh8j.pdf   Alexander and Haley-Lock 2015  https://onlinelibrary.wiley.com/doi/abs/10.1111/irel.12111).
+(see Lambert, Fugiel, and Henly 2014) https://cpb-us-w2.wpmucdn.com/voices.uchicago.edu/dist/5/1068/files/2018/05/managingprecariousworkschedules_11.11.2015-qmnh8j.pdf   Alexander and Haley-Lock 2015  https://onlinelibrary.wiley.com/doi/abs/10.1111/irel.12111).

 Finally, if these incremental changes are insufficient to alleviate the burden of involuntary part-time hours, then it might be time for Congress to act with legislation requiring all workers receive all benefits prorated to reflect the differences in hours worked.
 “This would reduce the number of Americans working in involuntary part-time positions, as employers would no longer stand to gain as much from employing part-time workers (Tilly 1990).” [https://pages.ucsd.edu/~bslantchev/courses/ps240/06%20Domestic%20Organizations%20and%20International%20Behavior/Tilly%20-%20Coercion,%20capital%20and%20European%20states%20[Ch%201,3,6].pdf